-Creamy, rich, and sweet, bananas are a favorite food.
-They are convenient to eat and are a good source of key nutrients.
-The only problem is that sometimes we buy too many and they start to turn brown.
+Bananas are a favorite food because they are creamy, rich, and sweet.
+They are convenient to eat and a good source of key nutrients.
+The only problem is that sometimes we buy too many, and they start to turn brown.

 We found favorite banana recipes from top food bloggers to share.
-Now there is no need to throw away any overripe bananas.
-If you don’t have time to use your bananas when they ripen, peel them and put them in a freezer bag and pop them into the freezer.
+Now, there is no need to throw away any overripe bananas.
+If you don’t have time to use your bananas when they ripen, peel them, put them in a freezer bag, and pop them into the freezer.

 Navigate This Article